-Distinguishing Religious or Spiritual Problems From Mental Illness
+Distinguishing Religious or Spiritual Problems from Mental Illness

 Clinical needs and spiritual concerns are often inextricably intertwined among people of faith.
-People of faith who have mental health conditions may experience distressing spiritual concerns (for example asking questions like: "has God forsaken me? why doesn't God heal me?
-Is taking medication evidence of a lack of faith?").
+People of faith who have mental health conditions may experience distressing spiritual concerns (for example, Has God forsaken me?
+Why doesn't God heal me?
+Is taking medication evidence of a lack of faith?).

-In dealing with individuals with both spiritual and mental concerns, meet with the individual and/or family to assess the needs and problems they are experiencing.
+In dealing with individuals with both spiritual and mental concerns, meet with the individual and/ or family to assess the needs and problems they are experiencing.
 Faith leaders should be clear about the difference between religious/spiritual support and professional clinical treatment.